geleto/cascador-ai/README.md

 Whether you’re generating stories, analyzing data, or integrating external services, *Cascador-AI* streamlines development with a synchronous feel and asynchronous power.
 It’s TypeScript-friendly, supports all major LLM providers, and scales effortlessly from quick prototypes to robust applications.

-**Note:** *Cascador-AI* is under active development and not yet production-ready, pending the [Cascada Template Engine](https://github.com/geleto/cascada?tab=readme-ov-file#development-status-and-roadmap) reaching maturity.
+**Note:** *Cascador-AI* is under active development and not yet production-ready, pending more tests, bugfixes and the [Cascada Template Engine](https://github.com/geleto/cascada?tab=readme-ov-file#development-status-and-roadmap) reaching maturity.

 # Table of Contents
 - [Features](#features)